What is a dividend?

 How are dividends taxed?

-There is a dividend allowance of £2,000 which means that dividends paid up to this amount in any tax year are tax-free.
+There is a dividend allowance of £1,000 (for the tax year 2023/24) which means that dividends paid up to this amount in any tax year are tax-free.
 Any dividends received above this allowance are taxed according to the shareholder’s income tax bracket.
 Dividends above the allowance will be taxed at:

 Dividends that fall within the income tax personal allowance do not count towards the dividend allowance.